- About Us

 Like every Habitat for Humanity affiliate, Northern Fox Valley selects its homeowners based on the three criteria:

-- and their ability to repay the no-profit, no-interest loan.
+- Their ability to repay the no-profit, no-interest loan

-Our affiliate builds within the service area, primarily in Elgin, Carpentersville and St. Charles.
+Our affiliate builds within the area primarily servicing Elgin, Carpentersville, and St. Charles.

 What is involved?

 Selected families are required to put in 250 hours per adult of volunteer construction labor on their home, or “sweat equity.”
 Families are encouraged to have relatives and friends assist them with a certain number of these hours.
 Selected families are also required to make a down payment of $1,100 at the time of closing, attend a class on personal finances, and establish a budget with a financial planner.
 After moving in, families are expected to make monthly mortgage payments on time and keep the house and yard well maintained.
 Homeowners are fully responsible for their property and utility bills.

 How much will it cost?